Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Sheidow Park - Trott Park is below the national average.
-The median income is $54,482 and the average income stands at $61,520.
-In comparison, Greater Adelaide has a median income of $52,592 and an average income of $64,886.
-Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates for Sheidow Park - Trott Park would be approximately $61,472 (median) and $69,413 (average) as of September 2025.
-According to Census 2021 income data, household, family and personal incomes in Sheidow Park - Trott Park cluster around the 61st percentile nationally.
-Income brackets indicate that the $1,500 - 2,999 earnings band captures 41.6% of the community (4,340 individuals), which aligns with the metropolitan region where this cohort also represents 31.8%.
-After housing costs, residents retain 87.1% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 6th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that median income in Sheidow Park - Trott Park SA2 is $54,482 and average income is $61,520.
+This is below the national average of a median income of $52,592 and an average income of $64,886 for Greater Adelaide.
+Based on Wage Price Index growth of 12.83% since financial year 2022, estimated current incomes as of September 2025 would be approximately $61,472 (median) and $69,413 (average).
+Census 2021 income data indicates that in Sheidow Park - Trott Park, household, family and personal incomes cluster around the 60th percentile nationally.
+Income brackets show that 41.6% of individuals earn between $1,500 and $2,999, aligning with the metropolitan region where this cohort represents 31.8%.
+After housing costs, residents retain 87.1% of income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income